Half Marathon Training: What Is Zone 4 / Threshold?

 Smart Uses of Zone 4:

-Progressive Long Runs: Finish long efforts with 15–20 minutes in Zone 4
+Progressive Long Runs: Finish long efforts with 15 to 20 minutes in Zone 4

-Standalone Threshold Runs: Run 20–30 minutes at threshold without interruption
+Standalone Threshold Runs: Run 20 to 30 minutes at threshold without interruption

 Avoid using it too early in your plan.
-It works best when you already have aerobic fitness and durability.
+It works best when you already have aerobic fitness and durability and when your body is ready to absorb the higher workload without losing consistency.

-These sessions are designed to build lactate tolerance and prepare your body for race-day pacing.
+These sessions are designed to build lactate tolerance and prepare your body for race day pacing.
+Each workout helps you stay strong under pressure and teaches you how to control effort when the intensity rises.

 Option 1: Threshold Intervals